-Good that they allow guest check-out, which gives them an edge on Dan Murphy’s.
-We also liked the customer friendly filters.
+Good that they allow guest check-out, which gives them an edge over Dan Murphy’s.
+We also liked the customer-friendly filters.

 Marketing Technology – Overall, less applications than Dan Murphy’s.
 But still good coverage across multiple martech platforms.
 Everything you’d expect from a martech point of view, and faster page speeds than Dan Murphy’s.

 We’d guess they spend less on martech, but probably get higher ROI levels per dollar spent, as there seems to be much less duplication.

 Unlike the first 2 sites, we had to verify our age to enter the site.
 This is standard practice for alcohol manufacturers.
 They want to make sure they don’t promote alcohol to minors.

 Except, of course, minors can just lie about their age.
 There’s no way to check the actual age of people viewing the site.
 We know the legal folks like to include this to protect the company, but it adds an annoying extra click for the vast majority of legitimate over-age customers. (though it gives them some insight into the ages of those customers, assuming they don’t lie).